AnthonyHoyas/ReadMe/README.md

 ---
 ### _Junior Web Developer_

 Hello world 🤘 , my name is Anthony i'm 29 from Belgium, my `coding` journey begin 3 month ago when i joined the Milocs to learn about `code`.
-Before that, i was a law student and i worked 2 years during the pendemic. i'm exited to meet you and learn more @BeCode !
+Before that, i was a law student and i worked 2 years during the pendemic.
+Now, i'm exited to meet you and learn more @BeCode !

 | Skills     | Description | Beginner | medium | At Ease | Teacher | Expert
 | ----------- | ----------- | ----------- | ----------- | ----------- |----------- |----------- |